kwame-Owusu/sintesi/README.md

 Run `sintesi`, and system info will be printed to terminal with ansi colors.

-# DEMO
+# Demo

 small GIF for sintesi showcase

 # License

-Sintesi is licensed under the MIT license.[Read Here](https://github.com/kwame-Owusu/sintesi/blob/main/LICENSE) for more info.
+Sintesi is licensed under the MIT license.
+[Read Here](https://github.com/kwame-Owusu/sintesi/blob/main/LICENSE) for more info.